 A Harvard graduate, fluent in French; former diplomat at the US Embassy in Paris; classically trained violinist with a master’s degree in arts advocacy; self-taught on nearly a dozen other musical instruments; founder of a non-profit that serves refugee youth in Nashville; a Georgia native who now calls Music City home, who spent three years creating the Tennessee Promise program with Governor Haslam.
 But, this daughter of two school teachers left that life behind, instead choosing to chase the dreams of her heart down an uncertain path - one full of doubt and heartbreak, freedom and possibility.

 She chose the name WILDWOOD as an homage to her family’s 1927 song.
-"Moonrise," her first release, showcases her abilities as a songwriter, composer, and multi-instrumentalist, and she takes pride playing every live instrument on her recordings.
+"Moonrise," her first release, showcases her abilities as a songwriter, composer, and multi-instrumentalist, and she takes pride playing every live instrument on the recording.
 Click here to listen on Spotify.
 Look for her next single in June 2017.